trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 ---
 >The function for adding dog images next to any plot object is in the Gist at the end of this post.

 A recent [study](<http://www.cell.com/cell-reports/abstract/S2211-1247(17)30456-4>){:target="_blank"} led by Heidi Parker produced some enlightening results about the origin of different dogs, and how desirable traits from certain breeds have been bred into others.
 Read more about it [here](http://www.sciencemag.org/news/2017/04/where-did-your-dog-come-new-tree-breeds-may-hold-answer?utm_source=newsfromscience&utm_medium=twitter&utm_campaign=dogbreeds-12632){:target="_blank"}.
-This dog breed genome paper had a pretty figure showing the relationship between 161 breeds, and straight away I checked to see if the authors had shared the tree.
-Fortunately, they did.
+This dog breed genome paper had a pretty figure showing the relationship between 161 breeds.
+Fortunately, the authors made their phylogeny available.
 Supplementary dataset S2 provides a bootstrapped consensus cladogram built using genomic distances for over 1300 individuals.
-Having access to these data led to what is now my third consecutive dog-themed and R-themed post.
+Having access to these data led to yet another dog-themed and R-themed post.

 This post goes through three main steps: